Q: Do I have to be Scottish to join?

 Q: What are the opportunities to travel?

-Your course will be away from home so you will travel to other parts of Canada.
+Your courses may take place away from home so you will travel to other parts of Canada.
 This is all funded by the military, so there is no cost to you.
 You may be in Wainwright, AB or elsewhere.
 Once you have completed your initial three training courses, you could find yourself deployed overseas, on an exercise or as part of an operational mission here at home.
 Travel is an exciting part of the job as you will most likely get the chance to meet soldiers from across Canada, other nation's armies and travel to unique international destinations.